ScandiumSG/ITP_DiaryApplication/readme.md

 ### **Build Gitpod**

-Gitpod is configured to automatically select the diary directory and run `mvn clean install`, application will run using the following:
+Gitpod is configured to automatically select the diary directory and run `mvn clean install`.
+After that is completed, the second tab wil open and run the backend server.

 </br>